18F/content-guide/_pages/our-style/abbreviations-and-acronyms.md

 ---
+layout: post
 title: Abbreviations and acronyms
-permalink: /abbreviations-and-acronyms/
+permalink: /our-style/abbreviations-and-acronyms/
+sidenav: our-style
+sticky_sidenav: true
 redirect_from:
-  - /acronyms/
+  - /faqs
-  - /acronyms-and-abbreviations/
+  - /how-users-read/
 ---

 Abbreviations are any shortened or contracted word or phrase.
 For example, writing *St.* instead of *Street*, or *Rx* for *prescription*, or *DC* for *District of Columbia*.